-- Driving BBBEE in the Groups' South African operations, by supporting the establishment of a Group Transformation Steering committee. - Promoting the Group Code of Conduct and motivating ethical behaviours. - Preventing and combating bribery and corruption. - Monitoring and encouraging the Group's worldwide community development plans.
+- Receiving regular updates from the Covid-19 Task Team. - Driving BBBEE in the Groups' South African operations, by supporting the Group Transformation Steering committee. - Promoting the Group Code of Conduct and motivating ethical behaviours. - Preventing and combating bribery and corruption. - Monitoring and encouraging the Group's worldwide community development plans.